 Most infections result in no or only mild symptoms.

-The time between the infection entering the body and symptoms starting is usually 5-14 days.
+The time between the infection entering the body and symptoms starting is usually 5 to 14 days.
 In those with symptoms the illness usually lasts from a few days to 3 weeks but can be longer.

-Symptoms include a sudden onset of fever, chills, headache, red eyes, muscle and joint pain.
+Symptoms include a sudden onset of a flu-like illness, muscle and joint pains and red eyes.
 In a minority these progress to jaundice (yellowing of the whites of the eyes, and skin), bleeding abnormalities and kidney/liver failure.
 Recovery of untreated cases can take several months.